 Modeling and control of underwater snake robots

-Delivered in SWARM 2021 OS: Recent Advances in Snake Robots
+Invited by the organizers of SWARM OS: Recent Advances in Snake Robots.

 Jan Tommy Gravdahl received the Siv.ing and Dr.ing degrees in Engineering Cybernetics from the Norwegian University of Science and Technology (NTNU), Trondheim, Norway, in 1994 and 1998, respectively.
 He is since 2005 professor at the Department of Engineering Cybernetics, NTNU, where he also served as Head of Department in 2008-09.
 He has supervised the graduation of 137 MSc and 14 PhD candidates.
 He has published five books and more than 250 papers in international conferences and journals.
 In 2000 and again in 2017, he was awarded the IEEE Transactions on Control Systems Technology Outstanding Paper.